Edward Olivares Player Props: Royals vs. Yankees

-On Friday, Edward Olivares (hitting .179 in his past 10 games) and the Kansas City Royals play the New York Yankees, whose starting pitcher will be Clarke Schmidt.
-First pitch is at 7:05 PM ET.
+The Kansas City Royals, including Edward Olivares (.212 on-base percentage in past 10 games, 90 points below season-long percentage), battle starter Gerrit Cole and the New York Yankees at Yankee Stadium, Saturday at 1:05 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Tigers.
+In his previous game he had a hitless showing (0-for-3) against the Yankees.

 Edward Olivares Game Info & Props vs. the Yankees